 Parlay betting allows you to combine multiple bets, aka legs, into one low-risk, high-return bet that increases the potential payout without increasing the stake.

-Perhaps while browsing Week 1 NFL odds, you spotted a few favorable numbers across multiple games:
+Perhaps while browsing Week 1 NFL odds in 2021, you spotted a few favorable numbers across multiple games:

 - Spread: Ravens -4.5 (-110)